underwoodkats/oishi-pizza-client/README.md

-# oishi-pizza-client
-# oishi-pizza-client
+# Oishi Pizza Client

-> Oishi-pizza-client is front-end side of web-application for ordering pizza.
+> Oishi-pizza-client is the front-end side of web-application for ordering pizza.
+> This application allow to user see the items in the menu and order them.
+> How this actually works you can see on this address: https://polar-spire-76257.herokuapp.com/

 ## Build Setup
+In order to launch it you need to have npm installed on your system.

 ``` bash
 # install dependencies